What is Olecranon Bursitis?

 The first line of treatment is oral anti-inflammatory medication.
 If infection is suspected, a broad-spectrum antibiotic may be prescribed after a specimen has been obtained by aspiration from the bursa to send for microbiological investigation.
 If these conservative treatments fail to improve the condition, surgery may be required to remove the bursa.

-Dr James McLean provides consultation and various treatments for olecranon bursitis and a wide variety of other elbow conditions in his multiple practice locations in Adelaide and Darwin.
+Dr James McLean provides consultation and various treatments for olecranon bursitis and a wide variety of other elbow conditions in his multiple practice locations in Adelaide.
 With his extensive experience in treating upper limb conditions, he works with his patients to create tailored treatment plans which yield the best possible outcomes for their injuries.
 Click here for more information on other conditions involving the shoulder, hand, wrist, and elbow which Dr James McLean has a special interest in treating.